wnameless/docker-oracle-xe-11g/README.md

 password: xdb
 ```

-By default, the password verification is disable(password never expired)
+By default, the password verification is disable(password never expired)<br/>
 Connect database with following setting:
 ```
 hostname: localhost